iMac FAQ: What you need to know about Apple’s all-in-one

 If you’re in the market for an iMac, this guide will help you make the right choice.
-Apple offers three models of the iMac: an 21.5-inch entry level model, a 24-inch version with a new design and an Apple M1 system on a chip, and a 27-inch version with Intel processors.
+The only iMac in Apple’s lineup is a 24-inch version with a new design and an Apple M1 system on a chip.
+The 21.5-inch and 27-inch versions with Intel processors have been discontinued.
 Here’s how they break down.

-Processor, graphics, memory, and storage: The iMac 24” uses Apple’s M1 chip rather Intel’s processors, and there are several configurations available:
+Processor, graphics, memory, and storage: The 24-inch iMac uses Apple’s M1 chip rather Intel’s processors, and there are several configurations available:

 $1,299: Apple M1 SoC with an 8-core CPU (4 performance cores, 4 efficiency cores), 16-core Neural Engine, and 7-core graphics processor (GPU); 8GB of memory; 256GB SSD